chihebnabil/open-deep-search/README.md

 # Open Deep Search

-An AI-powered web research assistant that performs deep research on any topic by combining web searching, content crawling, and AI synthesis capabilities.
+An AI-powered web research tool that performs deep research on any topic by combining web searching, content crawling, and AI synthesis capabilities.

+> **Note:** I'm using my own [affordable Google Search API](https://rapidapi.com/remote-skills-remote-skills-default/api/affordable-google-search-api) , which is currently hosted on RapidAPI.

 ## Features